aztfmod/terraform-provider-azurecaf/README.md

-# Azure Cloud Adoption Framework - Terraform provider
+# Azure Terraform SRE - Terraform provider

+> :warning: This solution, offered by the Open-Source community, will no longer receive contributions from Microsoft.

-This provider implements a set of methodologies for naming convention implementation including the default Microsoft Cloud Adoption Framework for Azure recommendations as per https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/naming-and-tagging.
+This provider implements a set of methodologies for naming convention implementation including the default Microsoft Cloud Adoption Framework for Azure recommendations as per <https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/naming-and-tagging>.

 ## Using the Provider